 To broaden your portfolio diversification even more, consider investing in a mix of asset classes as well.
 Apart from stocks and bonds, you can include real estate (via real estate investment trusts or REITs), gold, and other assets in your portfolio.
 For investors who prefer to construct their own portfolios, always ensure your portfolio is diversified across asset classes and companies.

-For a better understanding of an asset allocation that’s suitable for your risk appetite and investment objectives, join Syfe’s CEO Dhruv Arora for an in-depth look into the best passive investing strategies.
-Click here or the banner below to sign up for this free workshop.
+For a better understanding of an asset allocation that’s suitable for your risk appetite and investment objectives, click here to view your recommended ETF portfolio.